tsmith512/tsmithcreative/_posts/2020-02-07-finding-next.md

   cold-call applications led to a phone screen.
 - **Referrals were key to securing a phone screen,** but interviews were not guaranteed — and even with referrals, employers still ghosted.
-- A super-crowded market lead to impersonal touches.
+- A super-crowded market led to many impersonal touches.
 - I didn't have much success with recruiters either, though I did have a few conversations.
 Usually, the positions weren't a good fit or the recruiter withheld identifying details on their client but then failed to make a good